DanielFaulkner/CodingTutorials/OSDevelopment/5FilesystemsFAT12.md

 - Compile and write to disk the bootloader file(s).
 - *If required* write the FAT table to the disk.

 Remount the disk, or disk image and try writing a file to the disk.
-In linux with a disk image this can be done using:
+In Linux with a disk image this can be done using:
 mkdir Temp
 sudo mount -o loop floppy.img Temp
 sudo cp filename.txt Temp